 Today, customers want an instant response to their queries and questions.
 Conversational marketing involves having a one-on-one connection with your customers on their terms, device choices, and time.
 Conversational marketing is both vital to conversion and retaining customer loyalty.

 While the idea of segmenting customers based on their location has existed for several years.
 Experts say geo-fencing is going to become vital for companies to turn digital users into consumers, and its market may grow up to $2.4 billion by 2023.

 Progressive Web Apps (PWAs)

 With mobile users expected to reach 2.87 billion this year, more businesses are investing in their mobile marketing strategy, and PWA is going to be more prevalent.
-Progressive Web Apps are just like websites, but offers several functionalities like quick lost time, push notifications, and works offline.
+Progressive Web Apps are just like websites, but offer several functionalities like quickly lost time, push notifications, and works offline.

 Unlike in the past, marketers must create long-form content to generate better ROI today.
 Typically longer posts rank better on search engines and attract the most traffic.

 Asides from traffic, long-form content also decreases bounce rate, provides more scope for keywords, and allows you to dive deep into the topic.